guillaume-be/rust-bert/README.md

 ## Ready-to-use pipelines

-Based on Huggingface's pipelines, ready to use end-to-end NLP pipelines are available as part of this crate.
+Based on Hugging Face's pipelines, ready to use end-to-end NLP pipelines are available as part of this crate.
 The following capabilities are currently available:

 **Disclaimer**
 The contributors of this repository are not responsible for any generation from the 3rd party utilization of the pretrained systems proposed herein.

 #### 1. Question Answering
 Extractive question answering from a given question and context.
-DistilBERT model finetuned on SQuAD (Stanford Question Answering Dataset)
+DistilBERT model fine-tuned on SQuAD (Stanford Question Answering Dataset)

 ```rust
     let qa_model = QuestionAnsweringModel::new(Default::default())?;